08. Deploying

 If you would like to use a domain name then we recommend visiting the Sites tab of your server to delete the "default" site and create a new site.
 You may create as many sites as you need.
 You'll also have the option to create a database for your new site.

-Select your site, and then click on it's name in the heading to visit your site and see Forge's default site page.
+Select your site, and then click on its name in the heading to visit your site and see Forge's default site page.

 Creating a database